BlockSigner/cove/site/content/english/identification/aes-for-business/index.md

 {{< content top=4 bottom=6 width=narrow >}}
 {{% markdown %}}
 With AES for Business, your company domain (e.g. yourcompany.com) is used to enable signing with AES.
-Anyone who registers with Skribble using a company e-mail address (e.g. john.smith@yourcompany.com) and is a member of your Business account can sign with AES without any further action.
+Anyone who registers with Skribble using a company e-mail address (e.g. john.smith@yourcompany.com) and is a member of your Skribble Business can sign with AES without any further action.
 {{% /markdown %}}
 {{< /content >}}